greenelab/deep-review/sections/05_treat.md

-is then fine-tuned to generate molecules that are likely to be active against a specific target by either continuing training on a small set of positive examples [@tag:Segler2017_drug_design] or adopting reinforcement learning strategies [@tag:Olivecrona2017_drug_design][@arxiv:1611.02796].
+is then fine-tuned to generate molecules that are likely to be active against a specific target by either continuing training on a small set of positive examples [@tag:Segler2017_drug_design] or adopting reinforcement learning strategies [@tag:Olivecrona2017_drug_design @arxiv:1611.02796].
-Both fine-tuning and reinforcement learning strategies could rediscover known, hold-out active molecules.
+Both fine-tuning and reinforcement learning strategies could rediscover known, held-out active molecules.
-The great flexibility of neural networks, and progress in generative models offers many opportunites for deep architectures in de novo design, for example, the adaptation of Generative Adversarial Networks (GANs) for molecules.
+The great flexibility of neural networks, and progress in generative models offers many opportunites for deep architectures in *de novo design*, for example, the adaptation of Generative Adversarial Networks (GANs) for molecules.

 When protein structure is available, virtual screening has traditionally relied